pvtl/scripts/wordpress/README.md

 <p>

-Installs a fresh version of Wordpress with the following:
+Installs a fresh version of WordPress with the following:

 - Creates a new database for the install
-- [Bedrock](https://roots.io/bedrock/) setup with the latest Wordpress core
+- [Bedrock](https://roots.io/bedrock/) setup with the latest WordPress core
 - A randomly generated admin username and password
 - (Optional) The [Pivotal Boilerplate Theme](https://bitbucket.org/pvtl/wordpress-theme-boilerplate/overview) installed and activated
 - A set of default plugins (* comes pre-activated):